wuchuheng/com.wuchuheng.epub-reader/docs/feature-contextmenu-ai-drilldown.md

 # Context Menu AI Drilldown Spec

+> Note: Word/sentence default selection has been replaced by single-word and multi-word support flags.

 ## Goal
 - Allow users to click any word inside an AI tool’s output and open a new context-menu window to query that word with full context.